Travis d'Arnaud Preview, Player Props: Braves vs. Giants

-On Saturday, Travis d'Arnaud (.324 slugging percentage in past 10 games, with no home runs) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:20 PM ET.
+Travis d'Arnaud -- with a slugging percentage of .361 in his past 10 games (including no home runs) -- will be in action for the Atlanta Braves against the San Francisco Giants, with Jakob Junis on the mound, on August 20 at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Yankees.
+He had a one-hit showing in his most recent game (1-for-4) against the Giants.

 Travis d'Arnaud Game Info & Props vs. the Giants